apache/asterixdb/asterix-doc/src/site/markdown/aql/functions.md

     * `substring_to_contain` : A target `string` that might be contained.
  * Return Value:
     * A `boolean` value, `true` if `string_expression` contains `substring_to_contain`, and `false` otherwise.
+ * Note: An n-gram index can be utilized for this function.
  * Example:

         use dataverse TinySocial;